camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 </conditionalEventDefinition>
 ```

-Conditional events are only evaluated if a variable was changed, except conditional intermediate events (see below).
+Conditional events are evaluated at scope creation time and if a variable was changed.
 It is possible to specify on which variable and variable change event the condition should be evaluated.
 For that the camunda extension attributes `camunda:variableName` and `camunda:variableEvent` can be used.